Action-Gradient Monte Carlo Tree Search for Non-Parametric Continuous (PO)MDPs: Proofs

 \end{linenomath*} \end{proof}

-\subsection{Theorem \ref{thm:pomdp_state_grad_rpt}}
+\subsection{Theorem~\ref{thm:action_grad_state_reward_rpt}}

 This theorem was not presented in the main paper due to space limitations.
-It is an alternate form of Theorem \ref{thm:mdp_action_grad_rpt} for MDPs and state-reward POMDPs, and it was used in the gradient calculation of some of the experimental domains, hence it is brought here for completeness.
+It is an alternate form of Theorem~\ref{thm:mdp_action_grad_rpt} for MDPs and state-reward POMDPs, and it was used in the gradient calculation of some of the experimental domains, hence it is brought here for completeness.

-Theorem \ref{thm:pomdp_state_grad_rpt} modifies the immediate reward gradient for MDPs and state-reward POMDPs, by basing it on state samples from the updated action rather than scoring previous value estimates.
+Theorem~\ref{thm:action_grad_state_reward_rpt} modifies the immediate reward gradient for MDPs and state-reward POMDPs, by basing it on state samples from the updated action rather than scoring previous value estimates.
 It may give more accurate gradient estimates, albeit possibly more expensive to compute.

-We refer to a \textit{state-reward POMDP} when the reward function can be expressed as $r(b,a,b^\prime)=\mathbb{E}_{s,s^\prime\mid b,a,b^\prime}[r(s,a,s^\prime)]$.
+We refer to a \textit{state-reward POMDP} when the reward function can be expressed as $r(b,a,b^\prime)=\mathbb{E}_{s,s^\prime{\mid} b,a,b^\prime}[r(s,a,s^\prime)]$.

-We highlight that as an extension of Theorem \ref{thm:mdp_action_grad_rpt}, it requires the same conditions.
+We highlight that as an extension of Theorem~\ref{thm:mdp_action_grad_rpt}, it requires the same conditions.
 Additionally, for the simplification of the immediate reward expectation, we make use of Fubini's theorem for changing integration orders.
-Sufficient conditions are that there exists some $R\in\mathbb{R}$ such that $\sup_{s,a,s^\prime} \absvalflat{r(s,a,s^\prime)}<R$, and that $r$, $p_T$, $p_O$ are all a.e. continuous and bounded.
+Sufficient conditions are that $r(s,a,s^\prime)$ is always integrable w.r.t. the POMDP measure.

-\begin{manualtheorem}{1 Extended (Immediate Reward Gradient)} Under the conditions of Theorem \ref{thm:mdp_action_grad_rpt}, the action gradient of the MDP action-value function is given by: \begin{linenomath*}
+\begin{manualtheorem}{1 Extended (Immediate Reward Gradient)} Under the conditions of Theorem~\ref{thm:mdp_action_grad_rpt}, the action-gradient of the MDP action-value function is given by: \begin{linenomath*}

-\end{linenomath*} For a state-reward POMDP, the action gradient of the action-value function is given by: \begin{linenomath*}
+\end{linenomath*} For a state-reward POMDP, the action-gradient of the action-value function is given by: \begin{linenomath*}

 \end{linenomath*} \end{manualtheorem}